nuxeo/nuxeo-core-event-kafka/README.md

 ## Resources
 ### Documentation
-Please follow the official [documentation](https://doc.nuxeo.com/nxdoc/events-and-listeners/) for Nuxeo Events & Listener
+Please follow the official [documentation](https://doc.nuxeo.com/nxdoc/events-and-listeners/) for Nuxeo Events & Listener Current marketplace version contains the template with configurations for Kafka 0.10.1.0.
+You have to edit the template accordingly to the configuration of your Kafka cluster.
+Please follow documentation on the official [Apache Kafka page](https://kafka.apache.org/documentation/#configuration).

 ### Reporting Issues
 You can follow the developments in the Nuxeo Core Event Kafka project of our JIRA bug tracker, which includes a Nuxeo Core Event Kafka component: